-In this handy guide you'll find all you need to know about neurodiversity in the workplace.
+In this handy guide, discover more about neurodiversity in the workplace.
 Download today for free and;

-Supporting employees with ADHD to achieve their best means to overcome any challenges.
-These can include difficulty organising and managing tasks.
-Maintaining focus throughout the day is another common challenge.
-Start by asking the employee if they need any extra support.
-Then discuss what adjustments would benefit them.
+To support employees with dyslexia, begin by asking the employee if they need any extra support.
+Then, work together to discover what adjustments would benefit them.
 We’ve provided some examples of simple adjustments below.
 It might help you to kick start the conversation:

 We've joined forces with Lexxic, an occupational psychology consultancy, to help you support neurodiversity and inclusion at work.

 In this video series, we help you to gain a better understanding of neurodiversity.
-We uncover four neurodiverse conditions, and explore common workplace challenges.
-And, you'll gain expert advice on how to help neurodiverse employees overcome these.
+Explore common workplace challenges experienced by those with dyslexia, dyspraxia, autism & ADHD.
+Gain expert advice on how to help neurodivergent employees overcome these.